Steve Austin's Broken Skull Challenge

-Steve Austin’s Broken Skull Challenge is an American reality television competition show that premiered on July 6, 2014 on CMT.
+Steve Austin’s Broken Skull Challenge is an American reality television competition show that premiered on July 6, 2014, on CMT.
 It is created and hosted by former professional wrestler Steve Austin.
-It has completed its fifth season which was announced by CMT on August 9, 2017, premiered September 26, and ended December 19, 2017 with no announcement of a renewal since then.
-New episodes aired every Tuesday at 10 pm EST.
+The fifth and final season was announced by CMT on August 9, 2017, and premiered on September 26.
+The final episode of the series aired on December 19, 2017.

 Series overview

 Each episode of Steve Austin's Broken Skull Challenge brings a group of eight contestants, either all men or all women, to the "Broken Skull Ranch" to compete in a series of physical challenges.
 In an interview with KMTV-TV, Austin revealed that the actual location was not the real Broken Skull Ranch, which is owned and operated by Austin near Tilden, Texas, but an area just outside of Los Angeles designed to represent his ranch.
 The Santa Clarita Valley's website confirmed the location to be a private property represented by Agua Dulce Movie Ranch in Agua Dulce, California.
 The contestants are selected from athletic backgrounds, including CrossFit, Spartan Racers, Tough Mudder, mixed martial arts (MMA), and pro wrestling.
 The contestants are eliminated in a series of competitions with the last one standing facing a tough obstacle course known as the Skullbuster.

 The first contestant in the series to successfully complete all elements of the Skullbuster wins $10,000, is declared champion, and sets the time to beat for subsequent contestants.
 Men and women have separate champions.
 If a contestant completes the course in a shorter time, he/she becomes the new champion and receives $10,000, and that time becomes the new benchmark.
 However, every time a contestant either fails to beat the champion's time or does not complete the course at all, the current champion wins an additional $10,000.
 During the first season, no prize money was awarded until the first successful completion of the Skullbuster.
 The course has been modified at the start of each new season, and the previous season's champion is given the first opportunity to run it and set the time to beat.